 The incidence of estate tax is based on a graduated rate system from 18% to 40% applied to your taxable estate.
 The 18% rate is on the first $10,000 in cumulative taxable transfers and reaches 40% on cumulative taxable transfers over $1M.

 Portability has been permanently extended as a result of the January 2013 leglisation.
 In this regard, an election may be made on a timely filed estate return for the first to die, to transfer the unused unified tax credit of the deceased to the surviving spouse.
-For example, if $3M of the $5M exemption is needed to reduce the estate tax to nil, then there is $2M available for the surviving spouse’s estate.
+For example, for deaths in 2018, if $1.18M of the $11.18M exemption is needed to reduce the estate tax to nil, then there is $10M available for the surviving spouse’s estate.
 To obtain this benefit, a return for the first spouse must be filed.
 Executors must remember to file this return especially in cases where the taxable estate for the first spouse in under the annual threshold where a return is not required to be filed.
 The return is due within 9 months of the date of death or where a filing extension is accepted.

 If the surviving spouse is not a U.S. citizen by the time the estate tax return is filed, a deduction is available if property passes to a qualified domestic trust (“QDOT”).
 The QDOT provides for an estate tax deferral (at the rate in effect when the QDOT was created), until such time as to when the assets are distributed to the surviving spouse or are owned by the QDOT on the death of the surviving spouse.